rmatinata/multiarch-containers/README.md

  * * depends on the base image leveraged for each architecture
  * <arch> is the targe architecture (ie for ppc64le you will get ppc64le/ubuntu-multiarch:x86_ppc64le).

 From then on, you can base your Dockerfiles, out of these new base images.
-For instance, if you are trying to work with s390x containers, you you have something along these lines in your Dockerfile:
+For instance, if you are trying to work with s390x containers, you would have something along these lines in your Dockerfile:

 ```
 FROM s390x/ubuntu-multiarch:x86_s390x